 TUKWILA, Wash. -- Move over left-lane campers: The Washington State Patrol is on the hunt for drivers who won’t get out of the passing lane.

-Troopers plan to crack down on violators statewide June 20-22.
+This week troopers plan to crack down on violators statewide.

 In 2015, troopers stopped nearly 14,000 drivers violating state law, which requires drivers to only use the left-hand lane to pass.